-the Traditional Owners of the land, the Whadjuk people of the Noongar nation and pay our respects to Elders
+The City of Vincent acknowledges the Traditional Owners of the land, the Whadjuk people of the Noongar nation and pay our respects to Elders past and present.

 We recognise the unique and incomparable contribution the Whadjuk people have made and continue to make to our culture and in our community.
 We will continue to seek the input of the Traditional Owners.